SoneeJohn/SJYouTubeIDParser/README.md

 SJYouTubeIDParser
 =================

 A small useful library to extract or parse out the YouTube Video ID from a YouTube URL.
+The library can be used in a ton of scenarios such as using the Video ID for JSON requests via the YouTube API.
 ## Usage

 ```